mikewest/internetdrafts/first-party-cookies/draft.md

 `https://example.com/sekrit-image` will attach same-site cookies if and only if initiated from a context whose "site for cookies" is "example.com".

-If the "SameSite" attribute has no value, if the value is "Strict", or if the value is invalid, the cookie will only be sent along with "same-site" requests.
+If the "SameSite" attribute's value is "Strict", or if the value is invalid, the cookie will only be sent along with "same-site" requests.
 If the value is "Lax", the cookie will be sent with "same-site" requests, and with "cross-site" top-level navigations, as described in {{strict-lax}}.

 The changes to the `Cookie` header field suggested in {{cookie-header}} provide additional detail.